Gambling in Pennsylvania: Casino gambling

 Since its creation in 2004 Pennsylvania Gaming Control Board oversees all casinos in the state.

 In 2004, the Pennsylvania Race Horse Development and Gaming Act was passed which legalized slot machines at fourteen locations beginning in 2006.
 The act authorized licenses for seven horse track racing locations (or racinos), five standalone casinos, and two resort casinos.
 All casinos can have up to 5,000 machines, except the resort licensees, which can have up to 600.
 The Act also mandated that two of the five stand-alone casinos be located in Philadelphia, one in Pittsburgh, and the remaining two at-large.
+Community organization Casino-Free Philadelphia campaigned against expansion during this period and after, both through attending Pennsylvania Gaming Control Board and by engaging in a series of protests and stunts.